OpusFSI Flight Simulator Interface for and

 Client Side Live Weather Control

-If you are using a networked client PC only for live weather control (i.e. entering weather or flight plan data, or requesting reports via the client dialogs) then NO license, FSX, or FSUIPC4 is needed on the client.
+If you are using a networked client PC only for live weather control (i.e. entering weather or flight plan data, or requesting reports via the client dialogs) then NO license, sim, or FSUIPC is needed on the client.
 Configure your client PC in accordance with the OpusFSI Getting Started Networked PCs guide (or OpusFSX Getting Started Networked PCs guide).

 The Live Weather Control dialog presents options to display the text reports, weather report windows, edit the flight plan and other flight parameters.
 Text reports are displayed on the client, weather report windows are displayed on the server.

 Please refer to the OpusFSI Live